What is bone marrow?

 - Recovery: Hospital staff will watch you closely until the anesthesia wears off, and continue to monitor your condition afterwards.
 Most donors go home the same day or the next morning.
 After you leave the hospital, we will contact you on a regular basis to ask about your physical condition and any side effects you are experiencing.

-Does donating marrow hurt?
+Does donating bone marrow hurt?
 Are there side effects?

 Marrow donation is done under general or regional anesthesia so the donor experiences no pain during the collection procedure.
 Discomfort and side effects vary from person to person.
 Most marrow donors experience some side effects after donation.
 Common side effects of marrow donation include: